ShubhamMishra6862/Code_Questions/README.md

 1. If question ask about count of subarray with something (condition) than its solution is:   https://github.com/warcry3/Code_Questions/blob/main/%5BImp%5DBinary_Subarray_with_sum_K.cpp
 2. string can concatenate string form: s+=" " NOT s+=' '
 3. to convert a number to string than to_string(39) ="39";
+4. if a question is given with N nodes and N-1 edges then it is a tree.